Las Vegas concert is deadliest mass shooting in U.S. history

-NEW YORK — A Nevada sheriff says the death toll has climbed to 50 in the attack on a Las Vegas concert Sunday, making it the deadliest mass shooting in modern U.S. history.
+NEW YORK — A Nevada sheriff says the death toll has climbed to at least 58 in the attack on a Las Vegas concert Sunday, making it the deadliest mass shooting in modern U.S. history.

-Clark County Sheriff Joseph Lombardo says more than 200 people were wounded at the Route 91 Harvest Music Festival on the Strip.
+Clark County Sheriff Joseph Lombardo says 515 people were wounded at the Route 91 Harvest Music Festival on the Strip.

 Authorities have identified the suspected gunman as Las Vegas resident Stephen Paddock.

 Lombardo says officers confronted Paddock on the 32nd floor of the Mandalay Bay Hotel and Casino across the street from the concert.
-Paddock is dead.
+Paddock is dead after he killed himself.

-Authorities say they have located 62-year-old Marilou Danley, who was wanted as a person of interest in this incident.
+Authorities say they have located 62-year-old Marilou Danley, who was wanted as a person of interest in this incident and was not involved.

 The dead gunman is also believed to have checked in as a hotel guest.